stratisMarkou/random-walks/_sources/book/topology/004-compactness.md

 ## Products and quotients

+Now we turn to some properties of products and quotients of compact spaces.

+### Product spaces

 :::{prf:theorem} Product of compact spaces is compact If $X$ and $Y$ are compact topological spaces, then $X \times Y$ is compact.
 :::